PedroEstevesPT/kaldi_toy_example/README.md

 # kaldi_toy_example by Pedro Fonseca Esteves
-Toy example to illustrate how to use kaldi recipes.
+Toy example inspired by kaldi for dummies.

 This tutorial is a very hands-on pratical introduction to kaldi (a modern toolkit used for ASR and other Speech Processing tasks).
 The only pre-requisites are having kaldi installed.